The 10 Best Video Monetization Platforms in 2026

 - Access to your audience: Advertisers with a product or service (that aligns with your brand) will sponsor ads or pay for placement within your video content.
 Think about promoting workout gear or supplements to a fitness audience or running team apparel ads during a live sports event.

-- Access to your video platform: As a broadcaster, creating a subscription model to access premium content – or your entire video-on-demand library – is a smart monetization play.
+- Access to your shoppable video platform: As a broadcaster, creating a subscription model to access premium content – or your entire video-on-demand library – is a smart monetization play.
 That model works especially well for media agencies, online publishers, and others with vast content collections that are already established.

 Some organizations may hesitate to charge fees or subscriptions for premium content, believing that such actions will be perceived negatively or turn away loyal visitors.
 However, in the case of most brands, the opposite is true.
-Utilizing the best ways to monetize videos doesn’t have to spell doom for your vision as a brand or organization.

 Learning how to monetize videos and focusing on delivering value-added content is a surefire strategy to increase revenue for any brand.
-Remember that if the information you provide is valuable and compelling, viewers will gladly pay to benefit from it.
+Remember that if the information you provide is valuable and compelling, viewers will gladly pay to benefit from it, especially if the content is entertaining, solves a problem, or helps viewers grow.

 Video Monetization Stats and Facts